memindemir06/calculator/README.md

   2. Calculation history side-bar
   3. Comments to make the code understandable

-You can visit the vebsite [here.](https://memindemir06.github.io/calculator/)
+You can visit the website [here.](https://memindemir06.github.io/calculator/)

 **Disclaimer:** This calculator is definitely not bug-free. 😅